itsatony/bubPubSub/README.md

 * (optional) PERSISTENCE of publications for later retrieval/reference

-It is developed, used and sponsored by LinkCloud (http://www.mylinkcloud.com), K.lab (http://www.klab-berlin.com), and ViSERiON (http://www.viserion.com) .
+It is developed, used and sponsored by myLinkCloud (http://www.mylinkcloud.com), meinUnterricht (http://www.meinUnterricht.de), K.lab (http://www.klab-berlin.com), and ViSERiON (http://www.viserion.com) .

 ## compatibility